valsorym/.del.vimrc/README.md

 - `c` - to replace the contents of the block;
 - `d` - to delete the content of the block;
 - `S-i` - to move the cursor to the begin of the block (handy when you add spaces at the beginning of the line);
-- `S-a` - to move the cursor to the end of the block;
+- `S-a` - to move the cursor to the end of the block.

-... enter some text (the text will be written only in the one line), and click `Esc`.
+P.s.
+Enter some text (the text will be written only in the one line), and click `Esc`.

 ## NERDTree